 I began practicing yoga in 2010, as a way of stretching to compliment my running.
 As my flexibility and general well being improved it soon became a bigger priority in my life.
 I’ve always been somebody that’s in a rush and have found the relaxation aspect of yoga most challenging.
-In the last couple of years I’ve been able to use yoga to work on this and am enjoying taking a calmer and more laid back approach to life.
+In the last few years I’ve been able to use yoga to work on this and am enjoying taking a calmer and more laid back approach to life.

-I grew up on a farm in Somerset and spent 13 years working for the NHS as a cardiac physiologist and in 2017 I was lucky enough to incorporate my love of yoga with a more flexible working pattern and undertake a 200 hour yoga teacher training programme (accredited by Yoga Alliance UK).
+I grew up on a farm in Somerset and spent 13 years working for the NHS as a cardiac physiologist.
+In 2017 I was lucky enough to incorporate my love of yoga with a more flexible working pattern and undertake a 200 hour yoga teacher training programme (accredited by Yoga Alliance UK).
 I've since gone on to complete my pre and post natal training with Sally Parkes, and Children's teacher training with Children's yoga tree giving me an additional 85hours and 40hours Yoga Alliance accreditation respectively.

-I have two children, six and three years old and am loving bringing them up with yoga, seeing the benefit it has on them and giving them tools to keep calm.
+I have two children, seven and four years old and am loving bringing them up with yoga, seeing the benefit it has on them and giving them tools to keep calm.
 This has led me to teach children's yoga in pre schools and also family yoga classes as a great opportunity to bring the family together in a fun laid back hour of yoga.